 Katie shares this latest news on behalf of Butterfly Conservation.
 Ed

-Taking part in the Count helps butterflies but it also has benefits for those doing the counting.
-Research has revealed that watching wildlife and spending time in nature can have positive benefits for mental health and wellbeing.
+Research has indicated that spending time in nature, for example watching wildlife, can have positive benefits for mental health and wellbeing.

 Butterfly Conservation is being supported by mental health charity Mind to champion the benefits of spending time in nature.

 Stephen Buckley, Head of Information at Mind, said:

 “We’re delighted to see that Butterfly Conservation is promoting the mental health benefits of getting outdoors.
 At Mind, we have found that being in nature can have a powerful, grounding effect, with research indicating that it can help alleviate mental health problems like depression and anxiety.

 “The Big Butterfly Count is a wonderful way of interacting with the environment so we really welcome the project and would encourage people to look at the tips and ideas on our website for even more ways to bring nature into our lives.”

 The UK’s Big Butterfly Count is the world’s largest butterfly survey, which encourages people to spot and record 17 species of common butterflies and two day-flying moths during three weeks of high summer.

 People are encouraged to take part at home in their gardens, in a nearby park or while out walking the dog.